 Although not as large as in previous months, the difference between the national average salary of the UK private and public sectors still exists.

-From January to March 2024, average monthly salary growth in the public sector was 6.3%.
-For the private sector the figure was lower at 5.9% and the breakdown was as follows:
+From June to August 2024, average monthly salary growth in the public sector was 5.2%.
+For the private sector the figure was lower at 4.8%.

 The average salary UK figures referred to above are for full-time employees in the UK as a whole.
 For information on the average income in the UK by region, you can download an Excel spreadsheet entitled “EARN05” on gross weekly earnings of full-time employees by region from the ONS website.

-The average UK salary for 2023 regionally, (there have been no subsequent updates), was topped by London at £999 per week.
+The average UK salary for April to June 2024 regionally, was topped by London at £996 per week.
 The Southeast came next with £859.
-The lowest average was in the North East with £608.40.
-The average salary in Scotland was £702.80.
+The lowest average was in the North East with £689.
+The average salary in Scotland was £756.

-The other thing affecting annual salary is age.
-According to the “Average Earning by Age and Region report” in the House of Commons library, median pay as of April 2023 was:
+Average UK salary by age is another important aspect that has an impact on earnings.
+According to the “Average Earning by Age and Region report” in the House of Commons library, median pay (published December 2023 – at the time of writing we await a subsequent update) was:

-It’s noticeable that average UK salaries rise until we reach the 50 to 59 and 60+-year-old groups, after which they fall.
+In terms of average annual salary in the UK, it’s noticeable that salaries rise until we reach the 50 to 59 and 60+-year-old groups, after which they fall.
 There are several reasons for this.
-Firstly, in their 50s, some people start to reduce their working hours as their homes are child-free.
+Firstly, in their 50s, some people start to reduce their working hours as their homes become child-free.
 Also, the majority own their homes outright and are more likely to be debt-free.
 Lastly, those over 60 are more confident of their retirement provision and people who got their financial planning right start taking early retirement.

 The level of education and qualification achieved also impacts the size of the average salary in the UK.